garrypas/dinqyjs/README.md

 collection.pack();
 If collection had been [null, 1, 2, undefined, 3] the collection would then become [1, 2, 3] once this code has run

-partition(callback)
+partition(keySelector[, elementSelector, resultSelector])

 Splits an collection into sections.
-The value returned by the predicate indicates the section the element should be partitioned into.
+The value returned by the key selector indicates the section the element should be partitioned into.
+A key and result selector can be specified to customize the resultset.
+The key difference between partition() and groupBy() is that partition does not modify the underlying array and can be seen more as a way of getting a window into the data whereas groupBy() transforms the underlying array.

 var collection = new Dinqyjs.Collection([1, 2, 3, 4, 5, 6, 7, 8, 9, 10]);
 var partitioned = collection.partition(function(e) {